SCOREC/Cabana/devplan.md

 If I understand correctly, a `slice` is a Kokkos View with a defined stride.

 Tasks:
-- if possible, provide a `slice` from an ElmAOSOA that accounts for used and free particles/tuples
+- [ ] if possible, provide a `slice` from an ElmAOSOA that accounts for used and free particles/tuples
-- determine which other Cabana interface APIs should be supported by ElmAOSOA
+- [ ] determine which other Cabana interface APIs should be supported by ElmAOSOA

+## Code Organization

+The current work on rebuild is being done in the `cm_rebuild` branch.

+Added files (`git diff --stat origin/master | awk '{print $1}'`):

+- core/src/CabanaM.hpp - CabanaM class, location of the rebuild function
+- core/src/Cabana_MemberTypes.hpp - defines mechanism to append a member
+  type to a user specified list of types; the CabanaM class needs a 'hidden' SOA of integers for the particle mask (defines which particles are in-use and which are padding)
+- core/unit_test/CMakeLists.txt - build system
+- core/unit_test/[Cuda|Serial]/tstCabanaM_[Cuda|Serial].cpp - test support
+- core/unit_test/[Cuda|Serial]/tstRebuild_[Cuda|Serial].cpp - test support
+- core/unit_test/tstCabanaM.hpp - tests constructors
+- core/unit_test/tstRebuild.hpp - tests rebuild
+- devplan.md - this file